• Home

 To freeze baked casserole: Prepare, assemble and bake the casserole according to the instructions in the recipe.
 Allow the casserole to come to room temperature before wrapping with a layer of plastic wrap and then a layer of aluminum foil.
 The baked casserole can be stored in the freezer for up to 3 months.

-How to reheat spaghetti casserole?
+How to reheat this casserole recipe?

-To reheat unbaked casserole: Uncover the casserole and transfer the frozen casserole directly to an oven preheated to 350 degrees.
+Reheating unbaked casserole: Uncover the casserole and transfer the frozen casserole directly to an oven preheated to 350 degrees.
 Bake for 45 minutes, or until warmed throughout.

-To reheat leftover baked casserole: Defrost the casserole in the refrigerator overnight if frozen.
+For reheating leftovers: Defrost the casserole in the refrigerator overnight if frozen.

 • To reheat in the oven: When ready to eat, reheat in an oven preheated to 350 degrees F. Bake until heated throughout.